Architectural technologist: job description

 - selecting the best materials and processes for the project

-- surveying sites, identifying location benefits and environmental impacts
+- surveying sites and identifying location benefits

 - analysing architectural plans and drawings, highlighting any possible risks or problems and making amendments using computer-aided design applications (CAD)

 - specifying the appropriate technology and tools to be used in the project and advising where this requires deviation from the initial design plans